cloudcheflabs/dataroaster/README.md

 DataRoaster has a simple architecture.
 There are several operators in DataRoaster to install data platform components easily.
 * `DataRoaster Operator` handles rest requests to create custom resources.
-* After creating custom resources, `Helm Operator` and other operators will be notified and create data platform components like hive metastore, spark thrift server, trino cluster, etc.
+* After creating custom resources, `Helm Operator` and other operators will be notified and create data platform components.

+## Data Platform Components supported by DataRoaster

+Components supported by DataRoaster:
+* Hive Metastore: standard data catalog in data lakehouses.
+* Spark Thrift Server: hive server compatible interface through which hive queries will be executed on spark.
+* Trino: popular query engine in data lakehouses.
+* Redash: popular BI tool.
+* Jupyterhub: multi-user version of jupyter notebook.
+* Kafka: popular event streaming platform.

 ## Install DataRoaster